-On some models, the system will automatically shut off after the defogger has operated about 15 minutes.
+The system will automatically shut off after the defogger has operated about 15 minutes.

 Make sure you turn the defogger off when the window is clear.
 Leaving the defogger on for a long time could cause the battery to discharge, especially during stop-andgo driving.
 The defogger is not designed for drying rain water or for melting snow.